-New York State has appropriated \$74.9 million of the Clean Water/Clean Air Environmental Bond Act funds for projects covered under the ACJ.
-In addition to aid through the Environmental Bond Act, based on pledges by State officials, the County also planned on receiving approximately \$85 million in supplemental funding over the 15 years of the project as initially scheduled in the 1998 ACJ.
-To date, \$88 million has been received from other New York State sources.
-The federal government has already appropriated \$122.1 million in federal funds (inclusive of assistance from the U.S. Army Corps of Engineers).
-Short-term funding of \$20 million for the Harbor Brook Project has been extended under the ARRA program, and this project is eligible for loan forgiveness (up to \$10.9 million).
-In addition, the County has received \$12.2 million in funds from other sources (the City and the Niagara Mohawk Power Corporation (now National Grid)) and has contributed cash capital of \$9.1 million.
+The State has appropriated \$74.9 million of the Clean Water/Clean Air Environmental Bond Act funds for projects covered under the ACJ.
+In addition to aid through the Environmental Bond Act, based on pledges by state officials, the County also planned on receiving approximately \$85 million in supplemental funding over the 15 years of the project as initially scheduled in the 1998 ACJ.
+To date, 88million has been received from other New York State sources.
+The federal government has already appropriated \$122.6 million in federal funds (inclusive of assistance from the U.S. Army Corps of Engineers).
+The Harbor Brook project received ARRA funds of \$11.8 million in loan forgiveness.
+In addition, the County has received \$13.8 million in funds from other sources (City and the Niagara Mohawk Power Corporation (now National Grid) and has cash on hand of \$9.1 million.

-To date, the County has closed on \$115 million in EFC long term loans to fund lake projects.
-The County anticipates a total of \$377 million in local funding for the gross capital costs associated with the ACJ Lake Improvement project.
+To date, the County has closed on \$258.1 million in EFC long term loans to fund lake projects.
+The County anticipates \$117.4 million in local funding for the gross capital costs associated with the ACJ in its Capital Improvement Plan.